Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Improved Documentation

 The largest addition to the LAMMPS manual in recent years has been the ``Programmer's Guide'' part.
 As we were modernizing the source code, we felt the need to better document the various aspects of the LAMMPS program design and its conventions and available abstract programming patterns.
 This is done with the understanding that most contributors to a scientific software package are \emph{not} formally trained programmers, but scientists with the need to extend or modify simulation software to realize their research projects.
 Some parts were previously scattered across the manual, but having a dedicated ``Programmer's Guide'' section separates the documentation for users (which is predominantly a command reference) from the documentation for programmers that want to program LAMMPS or write programs on top of LAMMPS.

-This is still a work in progress (and probably always will be for as long as we keep refactoring LAMMPS), but there is already a substantial amount of information available. \begin{itemize} \item Documentation of the overall code design, flow of control during a run, and parallelization strategies \item Documentation of some high-level programming patterns \item Documentation of the polymorphic base classes for styles \item Documentation of the different library interfaces including commented examples of how to use them \item Documentation of utility or portability features and tools \item Examples with detailed discussions of all relevant aspects for implementing new styles from scratch \item Discussion of changed or removed features \item Discussions of how to port source code written for older LAMMPS versions to work correctly with the current one \item Documentation of requirements and preferences when contributing code into the LAMMPS distribution \end{itemize}
+This is a work in progress (and probably always will be for as long as we keep refactoring and extending LAMMPS), but there is already a substantial amount of information about a variety of topics available: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item[-] overall code design, flow of control during a run \item[-] the core parallelization strategies; \item[-] some high-level programming patterns; \item[-] design of the polymorphic base classes for styles; \item[-] the different library interfaces including commented examples of how to use them; \item[-] utility or portability functions, classes, and tools; \item[-] examples with detailed discussions about implementing some kinds of new styles from scratch; \item[-] discussion of changed or removed features; \item[-] porting source code written for older LAMMPS versions to work correctly with the current one; \item[-] documentation of requirements and preferences when contributing code into the LAMMPS distribution. \end{itemize}